textlint/textlint/docs/use-as-modules.md

 console.log(availableExtensions); // => [".md", ".txt"]
 ```

-Want to know the file path is lintable or not?
+## Want to know the file path is lintable or not

 ```ts
 import { createLinter, loadTextlintrc } from "textlint";